the Doors to Your Creative Career: Designing Portfolios with Panache

 1. Craft a Personal Brand

-Your brand is the distinctive combination of your style, voice, and values.
+Your brand is the unique combination of your style, voice, and values.

 - Consistent Aesthetics: Use similar colors, fonts, and imagery across your portfolio, social media, and website.